-Starting May 25th 2018, the EU General Data Protection Regulation (GDPR) is to become Europe's governing standard for visitor data and individual privacy protections.
+Starting May 25th 2018, the EU General Data Protection Regulation (GDPR) became Europe's governing standard for visitor data and individual privacy protections.
 Companies and organizations doing business in the EU that do not comply with the GDPR can face heavy fines.

-dotCMS is committed to supporting our customers with their GDPR efforts.
-The purpose of this document is not to describe how dotCMS complies with the GDPR and other privacy regulations, but to provide tools that may assist our customers in their own compliance efforts.
-This document is not intended and should not be taken as legal or expert advice, but merely provides an overview of some issues related to GDPR compliance and tools available to help you with your own compliance.
+dotCMS is committed to supporting our customers with their GDPR and CCPA compliance efforts.
+The purpose of this document is not to describe how dotCMS complies with the GDPR, CCPA, and other privacy regulations, but to provide tools that may assist our customers in their own compliance efforts.
+This document is not intended and should not be taken as legal or expert advice, but merely provides an overview of some issues related to GDPR and CCPA compliance, and tools available to help you with your own compliance.

-GDPR is not a technical specification, does not concern any specific technology, and applies to data collected both online and offline.
-It is a regulation that provides clear guidelines on how personal data should be treated within an organization, including how data is collected, processed, retained, shared, and removed, and the rights an individual has to access and manage that data.
-GDPR specifies how data of all EU persons must be treated, whether those persons are within the EU or living and traveling abroad.
-Therefore compliance with the GDPR depends not on the technologies (such as dotCMS) that you use, but on how you implement those technologies.
+GDPR and CCPA are not technical specifications, do not concern any specific technology, and apply to data collected both online and offline.
+These regulations provide guidelines on how personal data should be treated within an organization, including how data is collected, processed, retained, shared, and removed, and the rights an individual has to access and manage that data.
+CCPA specifies how data of all California citizens must be treated, and GDPR specifies how data of all EU persons must be treated regardless of whether those persons are within the EU or living and traveling abroad.
+Therefore compliance with both the GDPR and the CCPA depends not on the specific technologies that you use (such as dotCMS), but on how you implement those technologies.

-In order to ensure that your use of dotCMS complies with the GDPR and other privacy standards and regulations, dotCMS recommends that you thoroughly review and implement appropriate measures described in all of the following documentation:
+In order to ensure that your use of dotCMS complies with the GDPR, CCPA, and other privacy standards and regulations, dotCMS recommends that you thoroughly review and implement appropriate measures described in all of the following documentation:

 - The Privacy Best Practices documentation.